 When your DAW sends data to your audio interface for playback, it doesn’t send a continuous stream of data one bit at a time.
 What it does is fill up a section of RAM called a buffer and sends that in a single message when it is ready.
 Before sending the next message it has to fill the buffer again.
 This wait time introduces a latency, or delay, between something happening in your DAW and when you actually hear it.

 While you are recording, the audio interface buffers and sends data to your DAW in a similar fashion.
 This introduces latency into your recordings.

 If you send a signal from your DAW, out through the audio interface and back in via a loopback patch, then there will be a round trip latency which is the sum of the output and input delays.
 This is the RTL.

 |1.0.1||10‑Nov‑2021||Bug fix for MOTU M4 devices enabling them to test at other sample rates|

 Problems opening the download on macOS?

 You may get warned against opening the app after download.
 For information on how to proceed, see here.
 TLDR; right-click or control-click then choose "Open".

 We have registered RTL Utility with Microsoft but due to the relatively small number of downloads it usually gets flagged as unrecognised.
 If you get a notice that "Windows protected your PC" you may choose to click the "More info" link, then "Run anyway".

 Other problems running on Windows?

-Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 installed.
+In order to run RTL Utility, you need to have Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 installed.
 As this package is needed by lots of different applications, you probably already have it on your system.
 If not, you will get one of the following errors: